belenyb/belenyb/README.md

 </div>

 <p align="center" style="font-size: 14px; font-weight: 300;">
-I work as a developer in a leading health-tech company, currently developing mobile and web applications with Flutter and collaborating in the creation of APIs using Node.js 🤓.
+I am currently developing mobile and web full stack applications with Flutter and Node.js 🤓.
 I define myself as a responsible and proactive person, who seeks to grow professionally by learning from her colleagues.
 I try to keep up to date with the latest technologies available, which leads me to be constantly studying, an activity that I enjoy 📚.
 I am passionate about music and sports and their ability to bring people together ⚽🎸.
 I speak and write advanced English.
 </p>

 ---